wso2/docs-choreo-dev/en/developer-docs/docs/testing/test-graphql-endpoints-via-the-graphql-console.md

 # Test GraphQL Endpoints via the GraphQL Console

-Choreo provides an integrated GraphQL Console to test publicly exposed GraphQL endpoints of Service components you create and deploy.
+{{ product_name }} provides an integrated GraphQL Console to test publicly exposed GraphQL endpoints of Service components you create and deploy.
 The GraphQL Console allows you to write queries and mutations interactively.
-As Choreo uses OAuth2.0 authentication by default to secure GraphQL APIs, the GraphQL Console generates test keys to test APIs.
+As {{ product_name }} uses OAuth2.0 authentication by default to secure GraphQL APIs, the GraphQL Console generates test keys to test APIs.

 Follow the steps below to test a GraphQL endpoint via the GraphQL Console:

-1. Sign in to the [Choreo Console](https://console.choreo.dev/).
+1. Sign in to the [{{ product_name }} Console](https://console.choreo.dev/).

 2. In the **Component Listing** pane, click on the component you want to test.